 The simplest answer is my nom de plum: Paul R Pearson.

 My most important answer is summed up in one word: Husband.
-Next come Father, Brother, Uncle, Brother-in-law.
+Next come Father, Brother, Uncle, Godfather (yes, even Atheists can be Godfathers), Brother-in-law.
 Then come Friend and Fellow Activist.
 After those, I guess, Acquaintance, Customer, Bystander.
-And certainly Atheist.

 I was born in a Detroit suburb on a historically tragic and surprisingly auspicious day for my life vision: “Bloody Sunday”; March 7, 1965.
-I am, thus, over 50, but feel young at heart.
+I am, thus, over 50, but must say I feel young at heart.

-Currently I am involved in dozens of projects, from working with my wife on a medical recovery to hopefully staying on top of the ever-growing ‘honey-do’ list for our home, to learning for my A+ and future Network+ certifications, and more.
+Currently I am involved in dozens of projects, from working with my wife on a medical recovery to hopefully staying on top of the ever-growing ‘honey-do’ list for our home, to learning for my I.T. certifications, and more.
+I’ve built Websites since 2006 currently maintain about 2 dozen.
+Each year I edit and publish a science fiction/horror fanzine/magazine.
 I — and we — stay happily busy with cooking, health, relationship, family, loving, growing, learning, flaunting tradition and laughing at authority.
 I work for Amazon in Houston, but also do some computer and Website construction and graphics, and edit videos when I can.
-I also volunteer Web services to a MI-based environmental and agricultural advocacy organization and a Houston-based state/church separation advocacy group.
+I also volunteer Web services to a MI-based environmental and agricultural advocacy organization which was founded in my living room, and a Houston-based state/church separation advocacy group.

 The multitude of things I have done in my life could fill a blog.
 So let’s touch upon some easy things.

-My wife and I have traveled to several awesome places here in Texas, and to Florida, Nevada, New York City, Puerto Rico, and even Hawaii.
-We moved here to the Petro Metro from Detroit in 2009 and never looked back at that bad attitude train-wreck of a has been ghost town.
+Such as travel.
+My wife and I have traveled to several awesome places here in Texas, and to Florida, Nevada (Vegas, Baby!), New York City, Puerto Rico, and even Hawaii.
+We moved here to the Petro Metro from Detroit in 2009 and never looked back at that bad attitude train-wreck of a has-been ghost town.

 Before meeting my wife I had lived for a while in both Florida (Coral Springs/Ft.
 Lauderdale) and L.A., yet I moved back to Detroit twice, proving I am twice as stupid as I ever needed to be.
 But then again, I did eventually meet the love of my life . . .

-To further touch upon the theme of travel, I have been to several places in Ontario, even stayed a long time in Windsor, have been to Toronto several times, and Montreal once (“oh, what a night . .”).
-My personal journeys have taken me extensively to northern Michigan, all across the lower mitten in fact; Chicago many, many times (let me tell you about the “operation” in the abandoned warehouse one day…); Iowa; Washington, D.C. a few times; New York; Boston; many places in Ohio (I Heart Cedar Point!); Kentucky; Dallas; Atlanta (#2muchcoke) and flew in a prop plane illegally inside the Grand Canyon.
+To further touch upon the theme of travel, I have been to several places in Ontario, even kinda lived for a time in Windsor, have been to Toronto several times, and Montreal once (“oh, what a night . .”).
+My personal journeys have taken me extensively to northern Michigan, all across the lower mitten in fact; Chicago many, many times (let me tell you about the “operation” in the abandoned warehouse one day…); Iowa; Washington, D.C. a few times; New York; Boston; many places in Ohio (I Heart Cedar Point!); Kentucky; Dallas; Atlanta (#2muchcoke) and I have flown in a prop plane illegally inside the Grand Canyon.

 Oh, and unfortunately, I’ve also been to Gary, Indiana.
 Bleh!